lordhanzo123/OOPProject/README.md

 # How to run the game
 1. Download python on this website : https://www.python.org/
 2. Install libraries :
-You can open cmd on windows or terminal on Mac and type :
+You can open cmd on windows or terminal on Mac and type:

 Install pygame: pip install pygame
 Install pymunk: pip install pymunk

 3. Run the main.py and start play the game